 With marine aquariums, the impact of evaporation is greater.
 Water that evaporates from a saltwater tank is fresh (pure) water; the salt and minerals in the saltwater are left behind.
 Over time, as more had more freshwater leaves the tank, the salinity of the water in the tank will rise.

 The solution to the freshwater leaving by evaporation is simply to replace with more freshwater (in our case – RODI water).
 The challenge is adding the water back often enough to not cause swings in salinity.
 I knew that we would not be able to add RODI top off water often enough (especially if we went away for vacation) to maintain stability; I made it a priority to get an Automatic Top Off (or ATO) System to automate freshwater replacement.

 ATO’s have historically (in the marine aquarium hobby) been complicated, bulky, unreliable, and expensive.
 However, new technologies and manufacturers are now making available low cost and reliable ATO systems.
 The AutoAQUA Smart ATO Lite is one such ATO.
 It’s sensor based (as opposed to a float switch ATO) and is very small – perfect for a nano aquarium.
 The AutoAQUA has some safety capabilities build in to prevent an overflow.
-I will also give a full review of this ATO in the future.
+I discuss these in my full AutoAQUA Smart ATO Lite Review.

 One accessory needed for any ATO system is a reservoir to hold the makeup water.
 Just about anything will do, but I wanted to get one that fit efficiently in our stand.
 I found this 2-1/2 Gallon container that is the perfect capacity and shape for our stand and tank.